Sandy Martin (politician): Parliamentary career

 Martin was elected as MP for Ipswich at the snap 2017 general election, defeating incumbent Conservative MP Ben Gummer, who had helped write the party's manifesto.
 As an MP, Martin was a member of the Public Administration and Constitutional Affairs Select Committee and the Environment, Food and Rural Affairs Select Committee.
 On 25 October 2018, he became Shadow Minister for Waste and Recycling.

 He is a member of LGBT Labour, Labour Friends of Israel, and of Labour Friends of Palestine & The Middle East.
 He supports proportional representation and is chair of the Labour Campaign for Electoral Reform.
 Martin describes himself politically as a democratic socialist and an environmentalist.

 Martin lost his seat in another snap national election, held in 2019, to Tom Hunt of the Conservative Party.
 In his concession speech, Martin criticised the Conservatives, stating that "the only way that we can win elections in this country now is by lying".

 After Parliament

 In Martin's concession speech after losing his parliamentary seat, he said "It's very unlikely I will be standing for elected office again".
 However, at the 2021 local elections, he successfully contested the Rushmere Division (based around the area of that name, and part of his former constituency) on Suffolk County Council.
 Martin won over his Conservative opponent by just 35 votes, and thus returned to the council he was a member of until 2017.
 He was elected as a Labour and Co-operative councillor.

+He is currently the Deputy leader of the Labour group.